DLR-RM/AugmentedAutoencoder/README.md

 SAVE_INTERVAL: 5000

 [Queue]
-# As OpenGL runs in a background process it communicates with the process used for training using a queue.
-It's size can be set here.
+# OpenGL runs in a background process it communicates with the main process using a queue.
+# It's size can be set here.
+As the rendering is a bottleneck of the current implementation increasing this value has no positive effect.
 OPENGL_RENDER_QUEUE_SIZE: 500
 # Number of threads used for augmentation
 NUM_THREADS: 2